swax/NAISYS/README.md

 - Purple: Response from LLM, added to context
 - White: Generated locally or from a real shell, added to context
 - Green: Root prompt and root command reponses.
 Not added to context.
 Used for diagnostics between calls to LLM
-- Red: Processing errors, not added to context (Not shell errors which are on the context)
+- Red: Processing errors, not added to context (Except shell errors which are on the context)